 Multics Design Notebook

 The very early plans for Multics were described in a set of Project MAC memos called the Multics Design Notebook.
 These memos were written in 1964 and circulated to the system builders and to other OS researchers to explain what MIT wanted from its next machine.
 In Section I: Introduction Prof. Corbató mentions that the choice of GE as the system vendor had already been made as of November 64.
-27 memos have been scanned by The Multics History Project (MHP) but only the introduction is available online.
+Most MDN sections were written by MIT Project MAC personnel: there are a few sections by Bell Labs and GE personnel.
+27 sections have been scanned by The Multics History Project (MHP) and a scanned online copy of the MDN is on Prof. Saltzer's web site.

 The Multics System Programmers' Manual (MSPM) was intended to be the primary design document for Multics.
 Most of the MSPM was written between 1965 and 1969.
-The MSPM has been scanned by MHP but is not available online.
-The Table of Contents is online, and a few of the 838 sections have been placed on this site:
+The MSPM has been scanned by MHP and a scanned online copy of the MSPM is on Prof. Saltzer's web site.
+The Table of Contents and 7 of the 838 sections are on this site:

 - BA.1 MSPM- General Information